-I was born November 24, 1935 on a farm in rural Covington County, Alabama, just north of the Florida panhandle to Virgie Lee Hartzog Creel and John Hubern Creel, tenant farmers with very little formal education.
-I have one brother who was born on May 7, 1939, he retired after serving 26 years in the Army.
+I was born in November of 1935 on a farm in rural Covington County, Alabama, just north of the Florida panhandle to Virgie Lee and John Hubern Creel, tenant farmers with very little formal education.
+I have one brother who was born in 1939, he retired after serving 26 years in the Army.
 My father served in the Navy and was discharged due to medical reasons.

 In 1944 my family moved to Columbus, Georgia, where jobs were more plentiful, Ft.
 Benning was nearby.
 I attended High School there and enrolled in a two year ROTC program, which I loved.
 After High School the Military offered me a chance to leave a dead end textile job.
 I enlisted in the Army and volunteered for jump school and served a fulfilling six years in Special Forces.

 I enlisted in the Army in late October 1954 and after basic and advanced infantry training at Ft.
 Jackson, South Carolina, parachute jump school at Ft.
 Benning, Georgia was completed in late April 1955.
 Those of us who volunteered for Special Forces left Ft.
 Benning the next day on a long bus ride to Ft.
 Bragg, not really knowing what was in store for us.

 We were assigned to FB5 where Captain Wadie J. Rountree, a very outgoing energetic and active individual who seemed to enjoy his role very much.
 We were billeted in a area adjacent to the 11th Airborne Division’s 187th Regimental Combat Team, a unit that had special capabilities and that could be mobilized quickly.
 The rest of the 11th was in Ft.
 Campbell, Kentucky.
 We moved two other times before I was deployed to the 10th Group in March 1957.
 The 77th Group was growing rapidly and needed space.